cgioldasis/medical-care-app/README.md

 - The delete treatment button is not working properly yet.
 - The users and doctors cant change their personal information yet.
+- I dont implement well the swagger yet, i ll do it in the future.

 ## Technologies